Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

 return game_manager
 ```

-2.I suggest making a menu with the default `d` pause key.
+2. I suggest making a menu with the default `d` pause key.
 The menu would be where the player would load and save the game.
 At the moment the `d` key saves the game in the sample.

 **Usage Instructions:**

-1.Use the up and down keys
+1. Use the up and down keys
-2.Change the action key to what you desire in the change area.
+2. Change the action key to what you desire in the change area.
 By default, it is key `a`, reset with `s`, and in game clear with `q`.
-3.Key `L` activates the save menu in game and key `q` can clear it.
+3. Key `L` activates the save menu in game and key `q` can clear it.

 **Breaking Down The Script:**